Sean-93/newmarquee/readme.md

 # New Marquee

-New Marquee is a small JavaScript library that allows you to use marquee-like functionality without using the deprecated marquee tag.
-The primary way to use this is to use the <new-marquee> custom Shadow-DOM component privided, but there is also an alternate version where you can assign the ID to any HTML element.
+New Marquee is a small JavaScript library that allows you to use marquee-like functionality without using the deprecated < marquee > tag.
+The primary way to use this is to use the custom Shadow-DOM 'new-marquee' component provided, but there is also an alternate version where you can assign the 'new-marquee-content' ID to any HTML element that is the child of an element that has 'new-marquee-container' as a CSS class.

 ## Features